Prizes | Video Contest News prizes : Video Contest News

 First Place Winner.
 Prize: $12,500:

 Man, I really liked that one.
 It was very well made and felt so genuine despite the absurd subject matter.
 Actually, almost all of the 16 winners are pretty well done.
 Some people really went all out and did incredibly elaborate submissions.
-You can see all the winning videos right here.
+You can see all the winning videos right .
 But be warned: watching all 16 of these videos will probably make you want to eat some pringles as soon as possible.
 Damn I wish I had tube of Sour cream and onion right now.

 Via IndyMogul: How to find and win video contests

 If I were a much lazier blogger, about 50% of my posts would just be embeds of How-To videos created by IndyMogul.
-If you haven’t checked out their youtube channel before you should stop reading this and click here to subscribe right now.
+If you haven’t checked out their youtube channel before you should stop reading this and to subscribe right now.
 If you poke around their page you’ll find about a hundred gazillion handy tips for low budget filmmakers.
 But this week’s episode is especially relevant to the interests of video contest filmmakers since it’s about finding and winning video contests!

 If you’re a hardcore video contester (I’m hoping that phrase will catch on) then this video won’t really tell you anything you don’t already know.
 But if you’re new to the game, this video will give you a crash course on the basics.
 Actually, the episode starts with some cool info about the new wave of prosumer cameras that were unveiled at the NAB show in Las Vegas last week.
 So even if you’re a video contest super-genius you might want to check it out.